charliemac24/product-creation-time-saver-for-woocommerce/readme.txt

 Creating WooCommerce product requires patience specially when dealing with too many attributes and product info.
 This plugin will set these automatically for you when adding products.

+A lightweight plugin that will allow you to create reusable template to save time in creating WooCommerce products.

 **BASIC**
 The basic version of this plugin will allow you to create single template only.